Prinex/Football-Manager-2K20/README.md

 ### Game instructions :

-*use esc to go back to the main menu
+* use esc to go back to the main menu
-*backspace to go back to a submenu
+* backspace to go back to a submenu
 * enter to select an option

 ### Some demos:
-* Choosing a sqaud according to a country
+* choosing a sqaud according to a country

 ![](/images/na.PNG)
 ![](/images/squads.PNG)